Can’t decide which Greek Island to visit?

 A bustling tourist scene set in the UNESCO-listed medieval Old Town.
 You are instantly transported back to the days of Ottoman invasions and the Crusades of the Knights of St John.

-Come dark; you will find a pulsing nightlife where tourists can kick up their heels and enjoy good old Greek hospitality.
+Come nighttime; you will find a pulsing nightlife where tourists can kick up their heels and enjoy good old Greek hospitality.
 You will even find a casino.
 Rhodes boasts large hotels and resorts that you will not find on the other islands.

 Tourism is mostly centred around Old Town, so there are plenty of opportunities to sneak away and find your secluded slice of this busy island.